kingspp/kingspp.github.io/_posts/2017-11-06-the-head-and-tail-of.md

 ```

-So whenever our main module is imported, setup_logging method will be called which sets Root Logger and module level
+So, whenever our main module is imported, setup_logging method will be called which sets Root Logger and module level
 logging configurations.
 Have fun logging!!